Alonzo Ephraim

-Alonzo Brandon Ephraim (born November 8, 1981) is an American former professional football who was an offensive lineman in the National Football League (NFL).
+Alonzo Brandon Ephraim (born November 8, 1981) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide.

 Ephraim was originally signed as an undrafted free agent by the Philadelphia Eagles in 2003.
 In 2006, while with the Cleveland Browns, he was suspended four games for violating the league's substance-abuse policy, after which he was waived by the Browns.

 On July 27, 2007, Ephraim signed with the All American Football League to play for Team Alabama when the league began play.

 Early life

 Ephraim attended Wenonah High School, where he played center on offense and defensive end on defense.
 He was also the starting center on the school's basketball team.
 He was on the baseball and track teams as well.
 In 1998, as a senior he was selected as the Class 6A Offensive Lineman of the Year.
 He was a Super 12 (All-State) team Honorable Mention, along with future college teammates Dante Ellington and Saleem Rasheed.
 When he graduated he had a 3.2 GPA.